Himatric/SEMID/README.md

         discord         scrapechannel               Scrapes messages from a discord channel and outputs them in a file/console

+        discord         disabletoken                Disables the given token by sending invalid requests to the discord api.

         doxbin          search                      Searches provided username on doxbin and returns the urls if found.